-Participants with cancers, connective tissue disease, cardiorenal syndrome, hepatorenal previous 6 months from the time of recruitment into study, had used steroids and/or heavy metal containing soaps, creams, ointments or "eye paints", those on weight loosing regimen and participants who were taking herbal remedies were also excluded.
+Participants with cancers, connective tissue disease, cardiorenal syndrome, hepatorenal syndrome, hematologic disorders, diabetes and blood dyscrasia were excluded.
+Also excluded were frequent users of non-steroidal anti-inflammatory drugs (NSAIDs) and those who, 6 months prior to recruitment into the study, had used steroids or heavy metal containing soaps, creams, ointments or "eye paints".
+Participants on weight loosing regimen and participants who were taking herbal remedies were also excluded.